A quantum algorithm for solving 0-1 Knapsack problems: Supplementary Information

 The crucial aspect lies in the amplification of the amplitudes of the all the states contributing to the superposition $\ket{\mathcal{F}^{T}}$ -- although being nonuniformly distributed -- by the same factor.
-Therefore, the entire simulation of the action of $\QSop^{j}$ consists of merely multiplying each probability handed over by the high-level QTG simulator with the common amplification factor
+Therefore, the entire the action of $\QSop^{j}$ consists of merely multiplying each probability handed over by the QTG sieve with the common amplification factor \begin{linenomath}